allench119/UofT-Course-Timetable-API/README.md

 case doesn't matter but you need to add section code("F" or "S") and length ("H" or "Y", and if it's a full year course, the last "Y" is required)

-so the query would be
+so the query would be like

 http://sneaky-main.appspot.com/Csc108H1S
 or
 http://sneaky-main.appspot.com/eco100Y1y